 What causes teenage anxiety?

 A range of challenges cause teenage anxiety.
-The APA reports that 59% of teens are stressed as a result of balancing their many activities — from school and sports, to social relationships and family life.
+The APA reports that 59% of teens are stressed as a result of balancing their many activities4 — from school and sports, to social relationships and family life.
 Much teen anxiety is linked with rapid physical, mental, and emotional changes that occur during this pivotal period of life.

 Why do I get anxious when I try to relax?

 One possible explanation is that those with anxiety fear what will happen later if, after they relax, they end up getting anxious again.
 They fear the sharp rise in anxiety that could suddenly occur.
 Instead of having to deal with those potentially drastic ups and downs, therefore, they prefer to maintain a low-level of anxiety all the time.
-This phenomenon is called the contrast avoidance model.
-Another possible reason for fear of relaxation could be apprehensiveness about the relaxation process itself.
+This phenomenon is called the contrast avoidance model5.
+Another possible reason for fear of relaxation could be apprehensiveness about the relaxation process itself6.

 Help Your Teen Lower Their Stress in Just 25 Minutes